-- (1) Employers of decontamination works, etc. should conduct effective exposure dose measuring during decontamination works in each case described in the following (a) and (b) by the pre-defined methods of measuring the equivalent exposure doses for workers (including fixed-term contract workers and temporary workers, hereinafter referred to as "workers engaged in decontamination works, etc.") who are engaged in decontamination related works in the special decontamination areas, etc. (The works among decontamination works which temporary workers are not allowed to engage in are listed in Attachment 2.) - (a) In the case where the employer has workers engage in any works for decontamination and related works in a workplace for which the average ambient dose rate exceeds 2.5μSv/h (equivalent to 5mSv/year based on 40 h/week and 52 weeks/year), such employers shall conduct internal exposure dose measurements, which shall be appropriate according to the specifics of the works and concentration of radioactive materials contained in contaminated soil, etc. to be handled, in addition to external exposure dose measurements by personal dosimeters.
-Among the works related to designated contaminated soil and wastes, the restoration works, etc. of local infrastructures, for which workplaces cannot be confined by the nature of the works, shall require the measurements of both external and internal exposure doses, only when workers are expected to perform such works in a place of which average ambient dose rate exceeds 2.5μSv/h. - (b) In the case where workers are engaged in any works for decontamination and related works (except any works that involve handling of designated contaminated soil and wastes) in a workplace for which the average ambient dose rate is $2.5\mu Sv/h$ or less, either of the following may also be deemed as the external exposure dose, as well as the external exposure dose measured by personal dosimeters: - The "average ambient dose rate" multiplied by "daily working hours of each worker engaged in decontamination related works", or - The measurement result on a typical individual assumed to represent the average external exposure dose from decontamination related works. - (2) In the case that employers other than "those of decontamination works, etc." who conduct works of decontamination, etc. of their own premises or facilities, etc., they should make sure that effective dose due to the work should not exceed 1mSv/y, by assigning their workers to conduct decontamination, etc. in workplaces with the average ambient dose rate of $2.5\mu Sv/h$ or less as well as frequency of work being within dozens of times (days) per year.
-Self-employed workers, residents and volunteers who conduct works of decontamination, etc., should also do likewise, by taking note of the following matters.
+- (a) In the case where the employer has workers engage in any work for decontamination and related work in a workplace for which the average ambient dose rate exceeds 2.5 $\mu$ Sv/h (equivalent to 5 mSv/year based on 40 h/week and 52 weeks/year), such employers shall conduct internal exposure dose measurements, which shall be appropriate according to the specifics of the work and concentration of radioactive materials contained in contaminated soil, etc. to be handled, in addition to external exposure dose measurements by personal dosimeters.
+Among the work related to designated contaminated soil and waste, restoration work, etc. of local infrastructure, for which workplaces cannot be confined by the nature of the work, shall require measurements of both external and internal exposure doses, only when workers are expected to perform such work in a place of which average ambient dose rate exceeds 2.5 $\mu$ Sv/h. - (b) In the case where workers are engaged in any work for decontamination and related work (except any work that involves handling of designated contaminated soil and waste) in a workplace for which the average ambient dose rate is 2.5 μSv/h or less, either of the following may also be deemed as the external exposure dose, as well as the external exposure dose measured by personal dosimeters: - The "average ambient dose rate" multiplied by "daily working hours of each worker engaged in decontamination-related work," or - The measurement result for a typical individual assumed to represent the average external exposure dose from decontamination-related work. - (2) When an employer of decontamination work, etc. contracts a portion of decontamination-related work to a contractor, the employer should direct the contractor to inform its workers that for each of the cases (a) and (b) in (1), the effective exposure dose to those who engaged in decontamination-related work should be measured in the way specified in each case; provided, however, that the contractor does not need to do so when the employer measures the effective exposure dose to the contractor and its workers, etc. due to decontamination-related work. - (3) In the case that employers other than "those of decontamination work, etc." who conduct decontamination work, etc. of their own premises or facilities, etc., they should make sure that the effective dose due to the work does not exceed 1mSv/y, by assigning their workers to conduct decontamination, etc. in workplaces with an average ambient dose rate of 2.5 $\mu$ Sv/h or less as well as the frequency of work being within dozens of times (days) per year.
+Self-employed workers, residents, and volunteers who conduct decontamination work, etc., should do likewise, by taking note of the following matters.